Request Service Request Estimate

 Contact Us

 If you’ve experienced this situation, you’re aware of the frustration and inconvenience it can cause.
-Fortunately, there are a few solutions to this problem, and it is possible to open the garage door when the power is out.
+Fortunately, there are a few solutions to this problem, and it is possible to open the garage door when the electricity is out.
 In this guide, we’ll cover a few different methods for opening the garage door without power.

 What Options Do You Have When There’s No Power?

 If the power goes out and you need to open your garage door, do you know what to do?
 You may have a few different options to fix the problem.
 However, the best solution for you will depend on the specific brand and model of garage door opener that you have, and what special features are included.
-It can also depend on the situation you’re in — for example, why the power is out and if the opener is still functioning otherwise.
+It can also depend on the situation you’re in — for example, why the electricity is out and if the opener is still functioning otherwise.
 Here are the three most common options for opening a garage door without power:

 1. Battery Backup